techcobweb/galasa/modules/cli/how-to-annotate-test-runs-with-a-tag-cloud.md

 --tags tag1,tag2,tag3
 ```

-Alternatively, one or more tags can be specified using multiple occurrances of the same `--tags` option:
+Alternatively, one or more tags can be specified using multiple occurrences of the same `--tags` option:

 ```shell
 >galasactl runs submit \